About the webinar

 - Online courses (Coursera’s “Supporting children with difficulties in reading and writing”)

-We will look at how to learn more about your learners' psychology and translate this information into your teaching context and I will provide ideas and activities I use with my inclusive class to establish that learning more about psychology of special needs learners, talking to colleagues, researching particular issues that come up in your classroom and constantly trying out various ideas will gradually bring your teaching in an inclusive context to the next level and bring you a clearer vision of how beautiful inclusive learning really is.
+She looks at how to learn more about your learners' psychology and translate this information into your teaching context and provides ideas and activities she uses with her inclusive class to establish that learning more about psychology of special needs learners, talking to colleagues, researching particular issues that come up in your classroom and constantly trying out various ideas will gradually bring your teaching in an inclusive context to the next level and bring you a clearer vision of how beautiful inclusive learning really is.